rairugui/Proyecto_Proba/Yahtzee.md

 # Mini-proyecto 1: Yahtzee

-1.For all probability calculations, assume you begin a particular hand (sequence of three rolls) with the goal of filling a pre-specified category.
+1. For all probability calculations, assume you begin a particular hand (sequence of three rolls) with the goal of filling a pre-specified category.
 Note: You will need to determine rules for which decisions will be made when selecting which dice to keep between rolls.
 Make such rules explicit in your write-ups.